ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

     done
 ```

-We can create `/etc/systemd/system/<name>.service.d/00-debug.conf` that have:
+I demonstrated drop-ins earlier - when used with the `SYSTEMD_LOG_LEVEL`, we can easily get debug messages from any of these services.
+Create `/etc/systemd/system/<name>.service.d/00-debug.conf` that has:

 ```shell
 [Service]
 Environment=SYSTEMD_LOG_LEVEL=debug
 ```

-And get debug information from any of these services.
-And most other programs take an environment variable to enable some debugging too.
-In a worst case, when using dynamic programs, the linker provides LD_DEBUG=all that you can use.
-And this output would show up in the journal log of your service.
+And reload the services and restart the service and you'll get debug information from that service.
+Most other programs take an environment variable to enable some debugging information too which can be used similarly.
+In a worst case, when using dynamic programs, the linker provides `LD_DEBUG=all`.
+This output would show up in the journal log of your service.
 Lastly, systemd relies heavily on dbus and there's a great blog about using that here [3].

 ## My journey

-Now lets get back to why I started looking into this.
+Now let's get back to why I started looking into this.
 I've written systemd services before and don't have a need to stand up a tomcat server.
 I came here to manage the firewall and route parts of my network after a connection was established.
 This means, I want a systemd service to trigger on some event.
 There are a few ways to get an event to trigger systemd: a timer, path, udev, or relationship to another service.
 I'm pretty sure that's it.
 A timer doesn't do me any good in this situation, so we'll consider the other three.

-First lets deviate into the network specific options systemd does have because there's quite alot.
-The systemd.link options deals with your hardware link (but not hardware - OSI layer 2) and has documented overlap with udev (and also seems to overlap with ethtool options).
+First systemd has many network options and a configuration type for the lower layers of the OSI model.
+The systemd.link options deal with your hardware link (but not hardware - OSI layer 2) and have documented overlap with udev (and also seems to overlap with ethtool options).
 But basically anything you could wish to do with your network hardware is probably covered by systemd.link.
 The systemd.network configures the network (OSI layer 3).
-And then systemd.netdev configures virtual networks.
+The systemd.netdev configures virtual networks.
 But none of these unit files have the option to kick off a service after they're done, so I moved on.

 ### UDEV - unsuccessful